-‘The Young And The Restless’ Shocking News Leaves Doug Davidson Fired!
+‘The Young And The Restless’ Shocking News Leaves Doug Davidson Fired

 — Doug Davidson (@DougDavidsonYR) September 11, 2018

-Plus, the show’s experienced several stunning exits in the last year including Elizabeth Hendrickson (Chloe), Melissa Claire Egan (Chelsea), Greg Rikaart (Kevin), Mishael Morgan (Hilary), and news that Eileen Davidson (Ashley) will soon exit.
+Plus, the show’s experienced several stunning exits in the last year, including Elizabeth Hendrickson (Chloe), Melissa Claire Egan (Chelsea), Greg Rikaart (Kevin), Mishael Morgan (Hilary), and news that Eileen Davidson (Ashley) will soon exit.
+Plus, Christel Khalil recently announced a move from contract to recurring.

 Fans are left reeling from this latest high-profile exit from the show.